demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

 ### saas-security-remediation-status-get
 ***
-Get Remediation Status for a given asset ID.
+Get the remediation status for a given asset ID.

 #### Base Command